-So, we know how pigs, cows and chickens are treated on factory farms, is life for fish any different?
+So, we know how pigs, cows, and chickens are treated on factory farms, is life for fish any different?

 Life on an Aquafarm

-Keeping fish out in the ocean might seem like a better option to raise these animals, but the size of the cages used to house fish have been likened to the battery cages used for egg-laying hens.
+Keeping fish out in the ocean might seem like a better option to raise these animals, but the size of the cages used to house fish has been likened to the battery cages used for egg-laying hens.

 In both cases, fish are overstocked and have little space to swim or display their natural behaviors, creating an extremely stressful environment.
 Lack of space also makes it difficult for smaller fish to avoid larger, more aggressive fish.
-The combination of stress and aggression leads to high rates of mortality, illness and injury.
-Around 40 percent of aquafarmed fish will die before the farmer is ready to slaughter them.
+The combination of stress and aggression leads to high rates of mortality, illness, and injury.
+Around 40 percent of aqua-farmed fish will die before the farmer is ready to slaughter them.

 Disease and Water Pollution

-While the above explanation of overcrowding may be reminiscent to conventional factory farms, the similarities to aquaculture and animal agriculture readily show themselves in an exploration of diseases and pollution evident on fish farms.
+While the above explanation of overcrowding may be reminiscent of conventional factory farms, the similarities to aquaculture and animal agriculture readily show themselves in an exploration of diseases and pollution evident on fish farms.